Best July Astrophotography Targets: Deep-Sky Objects to Capture This Month

 As July unfolds, the night sky becomes a treasure trove of deep-sky wonders: from the colorful nebulae and distant galaxies to the sparkling star clusters.
 Whether you’re a casual stargazer or a seasoned astrophotographer, this month offers unforgettable views and rewarding targets.
 To easily find any of these celestial objects, use the Sky Tonight app.
 We wish you clear skies and happy observations!

-Deep-sky wonders aren’t limited to July.
+Deep-sky targets aren’t limited to July.
 Discover what the universe has to offer each month with our guides to deep-sky objects: